aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 - R is the return type of the function.
 Let's check out the demo to see it in action.

 **Key Methods**
-- apply - this triggers the Function execution to run the lambda expression body.
+- apply - this triggers the Function to execute the lambda expression body.

 ## Demo - BiFunction
 Let's take a look at a couple of examples of how to use a BiFunction.
-The first example will take 2 Integers as input and output an Integer result that represents the sum of the 2 Integers.
+The first example accepts 2 Integers as input and returns an Integer result that represents the sum of the 2 Integers.

     BiFunction<Integer, Integer, Integer> addFunction = (a, b) -> a + b;
     Integer addResult = addFunction.apply(4,5);